linux-system-roles/auto-maintenance/README.md

                      and the default for `dest_collection` is the `--collection` value.
                      `src_name` is the name of a role, preferably in `namespace.rolename` format.
-                     If just using `rolename` for `src_name`, and `rolename` is used in places in the README that you do not want to change.
+                     If just using `rolename` for `src_name`, and `rolename` is used in places in the README that you do not want to change, you may have to change the README in another way, not using this script, by using sed with a custom regexp..
 ```

 ### environment variables